nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 #### Description

-This message is sent to ask for the upload queue placement of a file.
+This message is sent when asking for the upload queue placement of a file.

 #### Data Order